 Tips & Warnings

-• Be sure to maintain a contract with a termite control company.
+• Routinely inspect under your home for signs of moisture.• Be sure to maintain a contract with a termite control company.
 They will alert you to possible moisture problems when they perform the annual termite inspection.

 • If you cannot afford to purchase replacement vents for your entire house at once, try replacing just several at a time every few weeks.